Hyperionicc/TheAmongUsFiles/README.md

 ## 🚀 Usage

 1. Open `TheAmongUsFiles.txt` in any text editor.
-2. Search for the name, friend code, or PUID you need.
+2. Search for the name, friend code, or PUID you need (or just take a look at them!)

 ---